misterconnolly/MyReads/README.md

 - Hooks
 - Managing App Location with React Router

-## Install and Run
+## Installation and Running

 To run this project:

+- Clone this repository
+- Open a command shell in the `/solution` folder
 - Install all project dependencies with `npm install`
 - Start the development server with `npm start`
-- A browser should open, displaying the app on [http://localhost:3000/](http://localhost:3000/)
+- A browser should open, displaying [http://localhost:3000/](http://localhost:3000/)

 ## What You Get